 - Physical sex of subject at birth (optional)

-Using this information, the software generates an encrypted GUID code and sends it to the GRDR.
+Using this information, the software generates a random number (GUID) and sends it to the GRDR.
 In other words, PII is never actually transferred to the GRDR or stored within the GRDR database.

 Watch an overview of the GUID tool and the GUID creation process, including elements required to generate a GUID.